imldresden/STRAIDE/Software/Clients/Unity/readme.md

 '0x02' - Reset Elements' Color (aka turn off all lights)

 ## Request Information
-For many client applications it is necessary to know some information about the Kinetic Sculpture.
+For many client applications it is necessary to know some information about STRAIDE.
 The `SCIInfoType` defines all potential information that can be requested.
 Currently it supports `DIM, DIAMETER, RESOLUTION, STEPSPERM, MAXSTEPS`.

 ```csharp
 sciclient.GetInformation(SCIInfoType.DIM);
 ```
 To receive the requested information, you need to register a custom callback function.
-Take a look into the [Protocol](SCIClient/Protocol) (Kinetic Sculpture -> Client Application) to find the encoding of the response's data.
+Take a look into the [Protocol](/Hardware/protocol.md) to find the encoding of the response's data.
 ```csharp
 private Vector2Int dimension;
 private void RequestInformation(){